AbhikKhan/CSES_CPP/README.md

 # CSES Problem Set Solutions

 Welcome to my CSES Problem Set solutions repository!
 This repository contains my solutions to various problems from the CSES Problem Set.
-The solutions are implemented in C++14.
+The solutions are implemented in C++.

 ## Problem Naming Convention